I worked with children throughout college. I have an MA in Speech-Language Pathology and am interested in kid-related issues.

 - Model longer phrases when necessary.
 If the child then says "the dog" you can put the sentence together.
 "Oh, I see the boy's jumping over the dog on the sidewalk".
 "Why is he doing that?"
 Clearly there's much, much more to language stimulation than this, but these little tips will be useful no matter what language development activity you do.

 One of my favorite language development activities involves storytelling.
 Even children with very limited language skills can enjoy building and telling a story.
 For children who are not delayed in their language acquisition, the more advanced forms of this activity can be great for stimulating imagination and even greater language skills.

 In both cases, I found storytelling to be an activity that the children soon loved.

 I often used wordless picture books for these types of activities but, being a student, I also often resorted to creating my own materials based upon my tight budget.
-The example I provide here is exactly that; home made.
-You're free to use if of course, but you can probably develop your own for even better results!
+The example I provide here is exactly that—homemade.
+You're free to use it of course, but you can probably develop your own for even better results!

 In the example I provide here, I put together a series of pictures.
 They can be on flash cards, taken from magazines, or whatever.
 In my example, I took an hour or so to photograph some things.
 I made sure that I included some action or activity in my shots.